mash/shync/README.markdown

 ==========

 ```
-# Download templates from Shopify to . directory
+# Download email templates from Shopify to templates directory
-% shync download .
+% shync download --to templates

-# Upload templates from . to Shopify
+# Upload email templates from templates directory to Shopify
-% shync sync .
+% shync sync --from templates
 ```

 Configuration